utwente-scs/modeling-value-canvas/README.md

 https://doi.org/10.6084/m9.figshare.32592243

 The Figshare collection includes the latest datasets, documentation, replication packages, and research artifacts and should be considered the primary reference for this work.

-# Modeling Value Canvas

-This repository provides the support material and real-world examples that accompany the Modeling Value Canvas and guide its practical use.

-The Modeling Value Canvas is a theory-informed tool designed to help practitioners and researchers assess and communicate the value of domain modeling.
-It offers a systematic structure to:

 ## Repository Contents